Contributing¶

 documentation page, its entry in

-mkdocs.yml, and its row indocs/permissions.md.
+mkdocs.yml, and its row indocs/security/permissions.md.

 Pull Requests¶